xcube-dev/xcube-viewer/docs/features.md

 			<td>
 				Select a place by clicking on it in the list.
 The selected place will be visually highlighted on the map with a yellow outline.
-The map automatically pans and zooms to the selected place.
+The map automatically pans and zooms to the selected place, if selected in the
+				<a
+					href="/user_guide/settings.md/##zoom-on-datasetvariable-selection"
+					rel="noopener noreferrer"
+					>settings</a
+				>.
 			</td>
 		</tr>
 		<tr>